arcticmatt/learning-anchor/increment-once/README.md

 ```
 // Check Signers
+// account_infos is the second arg of invoke_signed.
 for account_info in account_infos {
+    // instruction.accounts contains the first two args of create_account.
     for instruction_account in &instruction.accounts {
+        // This will be true when instruction_account is has_incremented.to_account_info().key
+        // and account_info is has_incremented.to_account_info().
         if *account_info.unsigned_key() == instruction_account.pubkey
             && instruction_account.is_signer
             && !account_info.is_signer